 Deb: Color is important to you.
 Do you choose colors based on emotion, or do you subscribe to any kind of color theory based on your skin or hair, etc.?

 Diane: Color affects me greatly.
 I love almost all colors on the color wheel and my color choices definitely rotate as the seasons change.
 Right now, we have been renovating our vacation home in Florida, so teals, ocean blues, and mint green have been on my mind, and I generally tend to gravitate to that family of colors in fashion.
 They are soothing, make me feel so relaxed, and help me to unwind.
 Without a doubt, the fall colors in Massachusetts have been so striking & have definitely influenced my color choices when purchasing recent items.

 Deb: You say you like to break the rules, or at least bend them.
 What is the biggest risk you took and did it work out?

-Diane: I don’t think I’m taking a risk; I’m just making up for lost time.
-I’m finally learning to live my life, not to live in fear of failure, discover my creative side, allow myself to open up more and not let rules get in the way of my creative journey through fashion.
-It’s so refreshing not having to answer to anyone.
+Diane: I don’t think I’m taking a risk; I’m just making up for a lost time.
+I’m finally learning to live my life, not to live in fear of failure, discover my creative side, allow myself to open up more, and not let rules get in the way of my creative journey through fashion.
+It’s so refreshing not having to answer anyone.